Rulyf/dbt-tooltorial-BQ/README.md

-# aulao_northwind_dbt
+# Northwind dbt class
-Repository to showcase dbt with the norhtwind database
+Repository to showcase dbt with the norhtwind database for students of the Analytics Engineer course offered by Indicium Academy!